RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 Name|Description
 ---|---
-dataExportFileSizeLimit | Maximum file size for data export operation (in bytes) sqlMaxRunningQueries | Maximum number of simultaneous queries for a single user session.
+dataExportFileSizeLimit | Maximum file size for data export operation (in bytes) resourceManagerFileSizeLimit | Maximum file size saved in the resource manager (in bytes) sqlMaxRunningQueries | Maximum number of simultaneous queries for a single user session.
 Includes data read queries (i.e. table data view) sqlResultSetRowsLimit | Maximum number of rows to select from a table or query sqlTextPreviewMaxLength | Maximum size for text file shown in value panel (in bytes)